 What's alarming about these numbers is that vacation shaming is effective in stopping people from taking time off, even when that time is owed to the worker.
 And when workers do not take time off, stress can build, leading to a decline in both mental AND physical health.
-Numerous studies have shown that taking vacations can offset these health detriments, including this recent study from the Icahn School of Medicine at Mount Sinai, the University of California, San Francisco, and Harvard Medical School that showed vacations to have a strong impact on both stress and immune pathways and can provide short-term improvements in overall well-being.
+Numerous studies have shown that taking vacations can offset these health detriments, including a study from the Icahn School of Medicine at Mount Sinai, the University of California, San Francisco, and Harvard Medical School that showed vacations to have a strong impact on both stress and immune pathways and can provide short-term improvements in overall well-being.
 Generally, taking time off is associated with:

 - Higher worker productivity & performance